 So how can we talk politics at the dinner table in a way that is productive and respectful?

-- Lay out ground rules.
+• Lay out ground rules.
 Before the conversation even begins, be explicit about your expectations for one another.
 How can this time be fruitful for everyone?
-Rules like listen, don’t interrupt, and give everyone a chance to speak can go a long way.
+Rules such as listen, don’t interrupt, and give everyone a chance to speak can go a long way.